-While the major and minor images are resolved in their individual elongations ($\sim2\theta_a$) and mutual separation ($\sim2\thE$), on the contrary their thickness ($\delta$ in \Fig{fig_thinarcs}) will most certainly never be resolved by current interferometric facilities: $\delta$ being of order of $\rho$, this would require to reach, at best, typical angular resolutions of $\delta\approx\rho\thE<10\ \mu$as.
-Therefore, it appears natural to investigate the possibility of an approximation formula for the visibility that does not directly depend on $\rho$.
-A second argument for it is that, as shown in \Fig{fig_thinarcs}, two sources of different radii but with same opening angle $\varphi$ (\textit{i.e.} same value of $\eta_1$) will be difficult to distinguish from an interferometric point of view, as the displacement is again of order of $\rho\thE$.
-Hence a natural model parameter for the the sought-after approximation is $\eta_1$, \textit{i.e.} the ratio of $\rho/u_1$ instead of parameters $\rho$ and $u_1$ individually.
-Conversely, if $\rho$ to $u_1$ are used in the situation of arc-shaped images (using the exact formula \Sec{sec_exact}), we shall expect these parameters to be strong correlated (if not degenerate), which may alter the smooth running of the fitting process when modelling interferometric data.
+While the major and minor images are resolved in their individual elongations ($\sim2\theta_a$) and mutual separation ($\sim2\thE$), on the contrary their thickness ($\delta$ in \Fig{fig_thinarcs}) will most certainly never be resolved by current interferometric facilities: a value of $\delta$ of the order of $\rho$ requires reaching, at best, typical angular resolutions of $\delta\approx\rho\thE<10\ \mu$as.
+Measuring the thickness of the arcs, however, is not in itself a requirement for measuring $\thE$, as the thickness and the extension of the arcs are directly related by the model.
+It simply means that the source size $\rho$ is not measured directly by interferometry, but it does not matter in practice as $\rho$ is usually obtained from the modelling of the photometric light curve.
+It thus appears natural to investigate the possibility of an approximation formula for the visibility that does not directly depend on $\rho$.
+A second argument for it is that, as shown in \Fig{fig_thinarcs}, two sources of different radii but with same opening angle $\varphi$ (\ie the same value of $\eta_1$) are difficult to distinguish from an interferometric point of view, as the displacement is again of the order of $\rho\thE$.
+Hence, a natural model parameter for the sought-after approximation is $\eta_1$ (\ie the ratio of $\rho/u_1$ instead of the parameters $\rho$ and $u_1$ individually).
+Conversely, if $\rho$ to $u_1$ are used in the situation of arc-shaped images (using the exact formula given in \Sec{sec_exact}), we expect these parameters to be strongly correlated (if not degenerate), which may alter the smooth running of the fitting process when modelling interferometric data.

 To further illustrate this aspect, \Fig{fig_valid} shows the difference in squared visibility $\Delta|\VE|^2$ between a model computed for parameters $\rho=0.05$ and $u_1=8.3\times10^{-2}$, and a reference model obtained with $\rho=0.001$ and $u_1=1.7\times10^{-3}$, so that both models have same parameter $\eta_1=0.6$.
-It appears from the figure that while the source radius is multiplied by a factor of 50 between the two models, the squared visibility is not changed by more than $6\times10^{-3}$ (for a maximal excursion between 0 and 1).
+It appears from the figure that while the source radius is multiplied by a factor of 50 between the two models, the squared visibility is not changed by more than $6\times10^{-3}$ (for a maximum excursion between 0 and 1).

-To establish a suitable approximation, that we call `thin-arcs approximation', we note that when both $\rho$ and $u_1$ are small (cf. \Sec{sec_examples}), $u_\pm$ are small as well so that we can expand $\rpm_\pm$ to first order in $u_\pm$,
+To establish a suitable approximation, which we call the thin-arcs approximation, we note that when both $\rho$ and $u_1$ are small (see \Sec{sec_examples}), $u_\pm$ are small as well so that we can expand $\rpm_\pm$ to first order in $u_\pm$:

 Calculating $R$ in \Eq{eq_R} for $\Omega\geq0$ yields